overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 In the talk, I shall introduce Monad with a crash course and contextually explain the application of various monads, such as `Option`, `Either`, `Try`, `Stream`.

 Let's start with `Either` Monad - It is a data type container that represents the data it contains in 2 states `left` and `right`.
 We can leverage this *Effect* to represent our Dichotomous Data, where `left: Validation Failure` and `right: Valid sub-request`.
 Either Monad has operations [API ref] like `map` and `flatMap`, which perform operations on the contained value, only if Monad is in `right` state.
-This property helps developers write _linear programs_, without worrying about the state of Monad - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/5a8565e02c09c18f9a776041ead745c0ea9414d5/src/main/java/declarative/RailwayValidation2.java#L38-L43).
+This property helps developers write _linear programs_ without worrying about the state of Monad - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/5a8565e02c09c18f9a776041ead745c0ea9414d5/src/main/java/declarative/RailwayValidation2.java#L38-L43).

 ### Validations exchange Monad Currency